StevenLiCOF/DSCB_Project_2_Group/01-git/merge_hell.md

 - If you just want to overwrite your local copy with whatever you're pulling, run `git checkout --theirs <file path goes here>`.
 There's also an `--ours` option if you want to overwrite the version on remote.
 - You can cancel the merge so you can save your own copy of your file.
 Do this with `git merge --abort`.
 When you've saved a copy, committed it, and are ready to resume merging, do so with `git merge <remote>/<branch>`.
 Note that you'll probably still be have to deal with a conflict, but this lets you save a copy first so you can `git checkout --theirs`

-Once you're done, whatever strategy you pick. you must commit the merge using `git commit`.
+Once you're done, whatever strategy you pick, you must commit the merged files using `git add` and `git commit`.

 # I did an oopsie and want to return a file to the way it was on a certain commit